sam2829/strongest-avenger-react/README.md

 I have included details of my testing during and post development in a separate file called [TESTING.md](TESTING.md)

 [Back to top](#strongest-avenger-react)

+## Deployment

+***GitHub***

+This project was developed using a blank template and ran in Gitpod workspace.

+- First I created a new Github repository by clicking on the create new repository button in the top right of my repositories list, on the left hand side of the page.

+-  There I created the repository name, made sure the repository was set to public and then clicked the create repository at the bottom of the page.

+- Once the repository was created, in the top right of the file clickon the green drop-down meu labelled "code".

+- Then select HTTPS.

+- Next copy the URL given to you.

+- Next I loaded up Gitpod and clicked on the "Dashboard" at the top right of the page.

+- Next, I clicked on "new workspace" on the right hand side of the page.

+- In the repository URL, paste in the URL copied from the GitHub account.

+- Next clicked on the repository in the drop down menu.

+- Next, once the repository was selected I clicked continue and the workspace was now loading.

+***Version Control***

+For version control the following steps were made:

+- If any changes were made to my Gitpod project.

+- First files were made ready for commit with command - git add filename or git add . to add all files.

+- To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what changes have occurred.

+- To then move the changes to GitHub, use the following command - git push

+***Clone Repo***

+Creating a clone allows you to make a copy of the repository at the specific point in time.
+This lets you run a copy of the project locally.
+This can be done by:

+- Navigate to the repository you choose to clone in your GitHub.

+- Clicking on the arrow of the green button named "Code" at the top of the file.

+- Then select "Local" then under local select "HTTPS" and then copy that URL.

+- Navigate to your code editor and within the terminal change the directory to the location you wish to clone the repository to.

+- Type "git clone" and paste the copied HTTPS link from GitHub.

+- Press enter and git will clone the repository to your local machine.

+***Forking the GitHub Repository***

+Forking the GitHub repository allows you to make a copy of the original repository on your GitHub account to view and make changes without it effecting the original repository.
+This can be done by:

+- Log in to your GitHub account and locate the repository you wish to fork.

+- Near the top of the page, under the "settings" button going across the page, you should see a button saying "Fork".

+- Click the "Fork" button and you should now have a copy of the original repository in your GitHub account.

+***Deployment to Heroku***

+For initial deployment to Heroku at the start of my project, the following steps were made:

+- First sign in to your Heroku account.

+- On the top right of the page there is a drop-down menu called "new", click this and click on "create new app".

+- You then need to decide your unique app name using '-' between each word.
+Then select which region you are working from and then click on the button "create app".

+- Once you have clicked on "create app" you will be taken to a new page.
+On this page you will see a row of tabs at the top left of the page.
+You need to click on the "deploy" tab and go to the deployment page.

+- On the deployment page, I scrolled down to deployment method and confirmed I wanted to deploy through GitHub.

+- When I click on GitHub a search bar will appear underneath which will allow me to search for my GitHub repository.
+I made sure I spelt the repository I'm searching for exactly as I named it and then clicked the search button.

+- The repository then appeared underneath my search, I checked this was the correct repository and then clicked the "connect" button.
+This has now linked up my Heroku app and my GitHub repository code.

+- I then scrolled down to the button "Enable Automatic Deploys", this allows my Heroku app to automatically update every time I've pushed a new change to my code to GitHub.
+This is optional.

+- I then scrolled down and clicked on the button "Deploy Branch" which is now building the app.

+- Once the app is successfully deployed, a message appeared saying "your app was successfully deployed."
+Then click on the "view" button which will take me to the deployed link.

+***Deployment Combining Django Rest and React Projects***

+At the end of the project I decided to combine my backend and frontend projects into one.
+The following steps were made to make this possible:

+- First go to the GitHub repository of the react project, click the "code" button at the top right of the file, select HTTPS and copy the URL.

+- Next open up the Django Rest project workspace, then in the terminal type the following command "git clone <react_repo_url> frontend" but replace the "<react_repo_url>" with the URL you copied in the react GitHub repository.

+- This created a new folder called frontend in the Django Rest workspace.
+Then needed to remove the .git .gitignore and the README.md filed from this folder.
+This was carried out by running the following command in the terminal "rm -rf .git .gitignore README.md".

+- Then installed npm into this project with command "npm install".

+- Whitenoise then must be installed for static files in deployment.
+This was done by the following command "pip3 install whitenoise==6.4.0".
+Then create a new empty folder called staticfiles by the following command "mkdir staticfiles".

+- In the root directory of the project create a new file named runtime.txt and inside add the correct version of python.

+- Make sure all changes are commited and pushed to GitHub.

+- Next log into your Heroku account.

+- Load the Heroku app for my Django Rest project.

+- Once loaded, on this page you will see a row of tabs at the top left of the page.
+You first need to click on the "settings" tab and go to the settings page.

+- Here, click on "reveal config vars", then a table should drop down revealing all the current convig vars.
+Make sure that you have config vars added which are "ALLOWED_HOST" set to the URL of your combined project, remove the https:// at the beginning and remove the trailing slash at the end and must also have config var "CLIENT_ORIGIN" and set it to the URL of your combined project.
+This time keep the https:// at the beginning but remove the trailing slash at the end.

+- Return back to the deployment page, scroll down and click on deploy to deploy the app.